 Ordinary shares are classified as equity.
 Incremental costs directly attributable to the issue of new ordinary shares or options are shown in equity as a deduction, net of tax, from the proceeds.
 Proceeds from unit placements are allocated between shares and warrants using the residual value method whereby the shares are recorded at fair value and any residual is allocated to the warrant.
 The value of the warrants issued to brokers is determined using the Black-Scholes model.

-For the years ended December 31, 2021 and 2020 (All amounts are in Canadian Dollars, unless otherwise stated)
+LINCOLN GOLD MINING INC. Notes to the Consolidated Financial Statements For the years ended December 31, 2022 and 2021 (All amounts are in Canadian Dollars, unless otherwise stated)

 (j) Earnings (loss) per share